 With the coffee grounds scattered all over the floor, the police dismissed the case as an accident.
 In short, Annabelle, a graceful dancer, tripped over and lay unconscious on the floor due to a “misstep”.

-However, Claire noticed that a trash can that shouldn’t be there.
-So Claire believed that it was not an accident, it could be something more than that.
+However, Clare noticed that a trash can that shouldn’t be there.
+So Clare believed that it was not an accident, it could be something more than that.

 This is the kind of mystery story that centers on a non-detective and entertaining enough to spin a yarn and start a mystery series.